Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem

 The benchmark instances use transportation requests from the Uber GPS dataset \citep{uber2011gps} for San Francisco's Civic Center area.
 The transportation network is extracted from OpenStreetMap, and charging station locations are obtained from the Alternative Fuels Data Center of the U.S. Department of Energy.
 Instance sizes range from 16 to 50 requests served by 2 to 5 vehicles.
 The benchmark defines five depot locations that coincide with five charging station locations, allowing vehicles to start, end, and recharge at the same facilities.
 The original benchmark considers three minimum state-of-charge thresholds (0.1, 0.4, and 0.7) to study battery management under different safety margins.
 We evaluate only the 0.1 threshold, which represents the most realistic operational scenario with minimal safety buffer.

-The benchmark objective differs from the formulation in Section~\ref{sec:problem_statement}.
-Rather than minimizing energy, waiting time, and tardiness, the benchmark minimizes travel time and tardiness with weights $w_1 = 0.75$ for travel time and $w_3 = 0.25$ for tardiness ($w_2 = 0$ for waiting time).
+The benchmark objective differs from the formulation in Section \ref{sec:problem_statement}.
+Rather than minimizing energy, waiting time, and lateness, the benchmark minimizes travel time and excess travel time with weights $w_1 = 0.75$ for travel time and $w_2 = 0.25$ for excess travel time.
 Additionally, the benchmark formulation does not include the completion bonus term, implicitly assuming all requests must be served.
 We adopt these objective weights and constraint specifications to ensure direct comparability with published results.